-Theatre enthusiasts can visit the Estates theatre, a wooden opera theatre.
-The theatre is located in a wonderful historic building, the interior and architecture of this theatre is spectacular.
+Theatre enthusiasts can visit the Estates Theatre, a wooden opera theatre.
+The theatre is located in a wonderful historic building, and the interior and architecture of this theatre are spectacular.
 Prague is famous for its ancient churches and their unique architecture and design.
 Church of our Lady before Tyn is a major tourist attraction in the Old Town of Prague.
 It is popular for the twin spires, the church’s popular feature.
 There is no shortage of shopping outlets for shopaholics.
 From local and traditional shopping stores to upscale shopping stores, Prague has got you covered for everything.
-Try the Na prikope street, a luxurious boulevard that consists of upscale shops and stores.
+Try Na prikope street, a luxurious boulevard that consists of upscale shops and stores.

-If you are in the mood for some drinks and authentic Czech food, you can try Café Svateho vaclava, Rocky O’Reilly’s Irish bar and La rotonde, etc.
+If you are in the mood for some drinks and authentic Czech food, you can try Café Svateho Vaclava, Rocky O’Reilly’s Irish bar and La Rotonde, etc.

 Day 3: Cesky Krumlov

 The city also offers fine dining and shopping for those interested in relishing tasty food and big spenders.
-You can also take a beautiful hike on Mount Klet’ for scenic views.
+You can also take a beautiful hike on Mount Klet for scenic views.
 And also take a boat ride or Kayak along the Vltava River.

-The Klet’ also includes a conservation area where you can appreciate some local flora and fauna.
+The Klet also includes a conservation area where you can appreciate some local flora and fauna.
 Budding photographers and professionals too can visit the Fotoatelier Seidel museum.
-This interesting museum has loads of information about the preliminary years of European photography and numerous historic postcards and photos, old artifacts like darkroom equipment and old cameras.
+This interesting museum has loads of information about the preliminary years of European photography and numerous historic postcards and photos, old artifacts like darkroom equipment, and old cameras.

 The museum is located in the studios belonging to pioneers of photography, Josef and Frantisek Seidels.